usaid-cs/yesterday-i-learned/random.md

 - Grated cheese can apparently [contain cellulose](http://www.bloomberg.com/news/articles/2016-02-24/wal-mart-sued-over-parmesan-cheese-with-wood-pulp-filler).
 - [1 out of 4](http://www.internetworldstats.com/stats7.htm) top 10 Internet languages is right to left.
 - In [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), "shall" is the same as "must".
 "Should" is optional only if you have grounds to break the rule; "may" is optional.
-- If you are indispensable, you cannot be promoted, but you can sometimes get a raise.
 - The captain ought to go down with the ship, but can also do whatever they want if all others have evacuated.
 - Cheese: if your brie isn't oozing, it is not the real thing.
 Also, never bring brie to a party, because what you buy is never the real thing.
 - Extra large eggs are 63-70g, large 56-63g, and medium 49-56g.
 Their price multipliers are 1.12, 1.00, and 0.88, respectively.